marhaupe/json2struct/README.md

 ## Usage

 ### Base command:
 Calling `json2struct` without arguments opens the superior text editor for unix systems, vim 🤖.
-Write the JSON you want to parse in there and save and exit - in case you always forget how to do that: `:wq!`.
+Insert the JSON data you want to parse and save and exit - in case you always forget how to do that: `:wq!`.

 ![Showcase](.github/with_editor.gif)

 ### Flags:
-Call `json2struct -s` or `json2struct --string` with the JSON string as an argument.
+Call `json2struct -s` or `json2struct --string` with the JSON data as argument.

 ```bash
  json2struct -s "$(curl "https://reqres.in/api/users?page=2")"